nathanielce24/Feedforward-Neural-Net/README.md

 # **Feedforward Dense Neural Network for Grayscale (Biomedical) Image Classification**

 This is a feedforwad, fully connected neural network that I built from the ground up.
 By tweaking the learning rate and iterations, I have been able to achieve accurate results for various biomedical image classifications.
-Currently, a new model must be trained every time, but I plan to implement save/load functionality in the future.

-While a convolutional neural network would undoubtedly perform better, I wanted to build this network from scratch so I opted for a very basic architecture.
-Given the limitations, I'm very happy with the results.
+While a convolutional neural network would undoubtedly perform better, I wanted to start from scratch so I opted for a very basic architecture.
+Given the limitations of DNN's, I'm extremely happy with the results.

 ## How to Train a Model:
 * Download src